-(2) A cash bonus of up to 100% of total fixed remuneration is payable on meeting various key performance hurdles.
-During the year 10% of the bonus amount was forfeited with 90% of the bonus unvested and will vest in the future provided performance hurdles are met.
+(1) A cash bonus of up to 90% of total fixed remuneration is payable on meeting various key performance hurdles.
+During the period 11% of the bonus amount was paid on meeting performance hurdles relating to obtaining government environmental approvals.
+61% of the bonus amount was forfeited with 28% of the bonus unvested and will vest in the future provided performance hurdles are met.

-(3) A cash bonus of up to 150% of total fixed remuneration is payable on meeting various key performance hurdles.
-During the year 6.7% of the bonus amount was paid for meeting performance hurdles relating to definition of JORC Resources, 26.7% of the bonus amount was forfeited and the remaining 66.6% of the bonus is unvested and will vest in future years provided performance hurdles are met.
+(2) A cash bonus of up to 60% of total fixed remuneration is payable on meeting various key performance hurdles.
+During the period 12% of the bonus amount was paid for meeting performance hurdles relating to obtaining government environmental approvals and achieving feasibility study results to exceed targeted levels of Capex and Opex costs.
+2.0% of the bonus amount was forfeited and the remaining 86.0% of the bonus is unvested and will vest in future years provided performance hurdles are met.

-(4) A cash bonus of up to 50% of total fixed remuneration is payable on meeting various key performance hurdles.
-During the year 24% of the available bonus was paid for meeting performance hurdles relating to acquisition of new projects.
-The remaining 76% of the bonus was forfeited during the year.
+- (3) A cash bonus of up to 30% of total fixed remuneration is payable on meeting various key performance hurdles.
+During the period no performance hurdles were met or bonuses forfeited. - (4) A cash bonus of up to 25% of total fixed remuneration is payable on meeting various key performance hurdles.
+During the period 30% of the bonus amount was paid for meeting performance hurdles relating to achieving feasibility study results to exceed targeted levels of Capex and Opex costs.
+10.0% of the bonus amount was forfeited and the remaining 60.0% of the bonus is unvested and will vest in future years provided performance hurdles are met. - (5) The amounts forfeited are due to the performance criteria not being met in relation to the current financial period. - (6) No amounts have been accrued as remuneration in the six month period to 31 December 2012 period as the performance hurdles have not yet been met.

-(5) A discretionary cash bonus was paid during the year.
-No bonuses with performance hurdles were established during the year.

-(6) The amounts forfeited are due to the performance criteria not being met in relation to the current financial year.

-(7) No amounts have been accrued as remuneration in the 2012 year as the performance hurdles have not yet been met.
+4.3.4 Equity Instruments

 A Performance Share Plan (PSP) was adopted by the Board on 23 July 2012 and was approved by shareholders on 31 August 2012.
-Under the PSP, the Board may from time to time in its absolute discretion grant performance rights to eligible persons including executives and employees, in the form and subject to terms and conditions as the Board determines.
+Under the PSP, the Board may from time to time in its absolute discretion grant performance rights to eligible persons including executives and employees, in the form and subject to such terms and conditions as the Board determines.
 Performance rights are, in effect, options to acquire unissued shares in the Company, the exercise of which is subject to certain performance milestones and remaining in employment during the vesting period.
 Performance rights are granted under the PSP for no consideration and are granted for a period not exceeding 5 years.
+The performance rights will only vest into shares if the performance conditions relating to production targets are met.